SFH-Foundation/sfhfoundation/docs/videos/unfolding.md

 ---
-title: Sweetening
+title: Unfolding
 description: A collection of talks given by Shaykh Haeri which some more advanced students have recommended for those who are more familiar with Sufism and Islam.
 image: assets/images/05.jpg
 ---

-# Sweetening

-We suggest that you facilitate your understanding and engagement of the content on this page first by becoming familiar with the teachings and theme’s collected on the [Beginning](../beginning) and [Learning](../learning) pages.
-This will serve as a most suitable ground for interacting and absorbing these selected talks in which Shaykh Fadhlallah speaks in detail about important and subtle aspects of his work and the tradition of which he is a part.
+We suggest that you facilitate your understanding and engagement of the content on this page by first becoming familiar with the teachings and theme’s collected on the [Emptying](../emptying) and [Purifying](../purifying) pages.
+This will serve as a most suitable foundation for interacting and absorbing these selected talks in which Shaykh Fadhlallah speaks in detail about important and subtle aspects of his work and the tradition of which he is a part.

 ## The Inseparability of Humanity and Divinity

 The universe is interconnected at countless levels from the most minute to the galactic.
-It is the extent of discernibility of these connections and forces that is sought by us.
-The newly born baby connects with its mother.
-After a few weeks emotions develop; eye contact and feelings bring about deeper connections.
-With maturity; subtler senses, feelings and connections develop.

-Consciousness of connections originates from our soul within the heart and takes physical chemical, intellectual and other dimensions.
+We seek to discern these connections and forces.
+Consciousness of connections originates from our soul, though it may take physical, chemical, intellectual and other dimensions.
 From that origin, numerous forces of connectedness emerge, most of which are invisible.
 The different levels of connectedness and their priorities are understood due to the mind, which is illumined by the soul.

+This interconnectedness may be felt through a lived experience of timelessness, along with a total acceptance that the darkness of our temporary state is only understood due to the light of the permanent soul within.

 <div markdown="1" class="card video sidebar center gemoji center-content">